chef/chef-web-docs/content/app_delivery/app_iter_4.md

 Next you add the`-s` option to curl to execute it silently, and pass the output to /dev/null with the `-o` option.
 Finally you use `-w` to set the output format to the `http_code` so you can map it's output to your desired health status.
 This simple check maps 200 as ok by returning 0, 404 "not found" as a warning by returning 1, and 444 "no response" as critical.
 Finally you pass the URL at http://localhost:{{cfg.server.port}}/sample/ .

-Once you have the desired code stored inside of $STATUS, you echo the status code, then select the appropriate return code based on it's value.
+Once you have the desired code stored inside of `$STATUS`, you echo the status code, then select the appropriate return code based on it's value.
 The return code is then echoed as well, and you run exit $rc to make sure the script ends safely.
 Package

 ## Uploading Packages to Habitat Builder